Law of Attraction

 Wakan Tanka can be interpreted as the power or the sacredness that resides in everything, resembling some animistic and pantheistic beliefs.
 This term describes every creature and object as Wakan (holy) or having aspects that are Wakan.
 The element Tanka corresponds to “Great” or “large”. – Wikipedia

-I want to make it clear: when I say that everything is divine, I mean in our physical reality, not necessarily the societal constructs we humans have created which are separate from nature — like capitalism.
+I want to make it clear: when I say that everything is divine, I mean in our physical reality, not necessarily the social constructs we humans have created which are separate from nature — like capitalism.
 Those are built upon our own individual beliefs, biases, and actions which are separate from and in contradiction to nature –– and thus, our own divinity –– and which arise from the human ego’s belief that it is separate from and superior to nature.

 This separation from nature and our divinity is the original trauma, like Adam and Eve being kicked out of the garden.
 It’s what a lot of people view as “free will”.
 And this is what Neale Donald Walsch was talking about in Conversations with God when God said, “My will is your will but your will is not my will.”
-We are going god/source/nature, therefore our will is also of god/source/nature, but we also believe ourselves to be separate from god/source/nature and act out of alignment with the natural order.
+We are god/source/nature, therefore our will is also of god/source/nature, but we also believe ourselves to be separate from god/source/nature and act out of alignment with the natural order.
 This is separation consciousness and it’s what has created the social constructs we live within, which programs us with toxic belief systems.
 It’s what some might call “the system” or “the matrix.”

 The system refers to the rules and structures put in place that govern our existence.
 Capitalism is an economics system.
 Our democratic republic is a system of government.
 These systems are made up of smaller systems, like the criminal justice system, the foster care system, the healthcare system, etc.